 Electronic keyboards are often underestimated in music production.
 Nonetheless, they can help you understand much better how piano instruments work.
-That makes them as helpful as MIDI keyboards if not more.
 Casio has been recognized as one of the leaders in the manufacturing of quality electronic keyboards (alongside Yamaha).
 This Casio CTK 2400 review evaluates one of the most affordable keyboards for beginners but also for more advanced musicians.

 - overall rating 75%